developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

  <img alt="" style="height:350px" src="ekd_drag_buttons.gif"/>
  _Click image to enlarge, ESC to exit_.
  <br>
- **Alternatively, use Grid Layout option (checkbox)**, which automatically aligns the layout with the left and bottom edges of the simulator and divides the layout based on the specified number of columns and rows.
+ **Alternatively, use Grid Layout option (checkbox)**, which automatically aligns the layout with the left and bottom edges of the simulator and creates buttons on the layout based on the specified number of columns and rows.
   <img alt="" style="height:350px" src="ekd_grid_layout.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>